natescode/natescode.com/content/blog/this-that-and-dispatch.md

 You'll see I changed the `greet` methods back to a single function.
 I did this to highlight the fact that methods are just functions executed within an specific object's context.
 Technically, ALL javascript functions are methods since everything is on the `window` object.
 The plain `greet` function will _not_ return `null` or `undefined` because the `name` exists as `window.name`; it is usually an empty string though.

-You'll the two lines that associate the `Greet` function with both the `Alice` and `Bob` objects.
+There are two lines that associate the `Greet` function with both the `Alice` and `Bob` objects, respectively.

-When we call their respecitve `greet` methods, the output changes based on the object the function was called on.
+When we call their respective `greet` methods, the output changes based on the object the function was called on.
 Methods, unlike functions, have a special parameter called the _receiver_.
 This is _really_ obvious in `Go` where the receiver parameter comes before the method name, the same order we call it in.

 ```go
 // 'this' could be called anything since it is just a parameter.